DhananjayNautiyal/DhananjayNautiyal/README.md

 - 👋 Hi, I’m @DhananjayNautiyal
-- 👀 I’m interested in learning new languages, learning python, sql and all
+- 👀 I’m interested in learning computer languages like C++,
+-  at present learning python, sql and all
 - 🌱 I’m currently learning sql
 - 💞️ I’m looking to collaborate on AI
-- 📫 How to reach me ...
+- 📫 How to reach me ...whatsapp me on 7 579 279 284
 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...